Skip to Content

 Did (past) the virus spread (base) to other countries?

-Tips to Remember Past Tense of Verbs
+Tips to Remember the Past Tense of Spread

 Regular vs. Irregular Verbs